 Based on this, South Africa’s emissions should peak between 2020 and 2025, plateau for approximately a decade and then decline in absolute terms thereafter.
-This characterizes a peak-plateau-decline (PPD) trajectory.
+This characterises a peak-plateau-decline (PPD) trajectory.
 This undertaking is conditional on a fair, ambitious and effective agreement in the international climate change negotiations under the Climate Change convention and the Kyoto Protocol and the provision of support from the international community.

 The National Climate Change Response Paper identified key policy areas and packages (flagship programmes) that are planned for future implementation.
 It focuses mainly on adaption activities, but also addresses mitigation options such as the Energy Efficiency and Demand Management flagship programmes that will cover development and facilitation of an aggressive energy efficiency programme in industry.

-For baseline projections and the pledge we use data provided by the South African government in their White Paper on Climate Change in 2011 (Department of Environmental Affairs, 2011)
+For baseline projections and the pledge we use data provided by the South African government in their White Paper on Climate Change in 2011 (DEA, 2011a).

 DEA (2011a).
 Explanatory note: Defining South Africa’s Peak, Plateau and Decline Greenhouse Gas Emission Trajectory.

-Department of Environmental Affairs.
-Republic of South Africa.
-Pretoria, DEA.
+Department of Environmental Affairs and Tourism (DEAT) (2007).

-DEAT (2007).
 Long Term Mitigation Scenarios.
 Strategic Options for South Africa.
-Department of Environmental Affairs and Tourism.
-Republic of South Africa.
-Pretoria, DEAT.

 Republic of South Africa (2011).
 National Climate Change Response White Paper (5 December, 2012).